mvcsantos/dogbreeds/README.md

 ## Third-Party Dependencies

 - DIP: A DI (Dependency Injection) container used to manage dependencies.
-- Cuckoo: A mocking framework for creating test doubles.
+- Cuckoo: A mocking framework for creating test data.

 ## Installation